-Year 2

-Computing systems and networks Programming 1

-Autumn 1 What is a computer?
+Year 2 Computing systems and networks Programming 1 Autumn 1 What is a computer?
 (5 lessons) Exploring what a computer is by identifying how inputs and outputs work and how computers are used in the wider world to design their own computerised invention.
 Autumn 2 Algorithms and debugging (5 lessons) Developing an understanding of; what algorithms are, how to program them and how they can be developed to be more efficient, introduction of loops.

-Computing systems and networks Programming 2

-Spring 1 Word processing (5 lessons) Developing touch typing skills, learning keyboard shortcuts and simple editing tools.
-Spring 2 ScratchJr (5 lessons) Exploring what 'blocks' do' by carrying out an informative cycle of predict > test > review.
+Computing systems and networks Programming 2 Spring 1 Word processing (5 lessons) Developing touch typing skills, learning keyboard shortcuts and simple editing tools.
+Spring 2 Introduction to block coding (5 lessons) Option 1: MakeCode Exploring Microsoft MakeCode, planning and building a program.
+Option 2: ScratchJr Exploring what 'blocks' do' by carrying out an informative cycle of predict > test > review.
 Programming a familiar story and make a musical instrument.

-Creating media Data handling

-Summer 1 Stop Motion (5 lessons) (Option 1: Using tablets) (Option 2: Using desktops/laptops) Learning how to create simple animations from storyboarding creative ideas.
+Creating media Data handling Summer 1 Stop Motion (5 lessons) (Option 1: Using tablets) (Option 2: Using desktops/laptops) Learning how to create simple animations from storyboarding creative ideas.
 Summer 2 International Space Station (5 lessons) Learning how data is collected, used and displayed and the scientific learning of the conditions needed for plants and humans, to survive.

-Online safety

-Online safety Online safety Y2 (4 lessons) Learning: how to keep information safe and private online; who we should ask before sharing things online and how to give, or deny permission online.
+Online safety Online safety Online safety Y2 (4 lessons) Learning: how to keep information safe and private online; who we should ask before sharing things online and how to give, or deny permission online.